gatsbyjs/gatsby/docs/blog/2020-03-20-dropping-support-for-node-8/index.md

 # How will it affect me?

-You should fine if you have already upgraded your Node version to 10.13.0 or higher, you won't be affected.
+You should be fine if you have already upgraded your Node version to 10.13.0 or higher as you won't be affected.

 Otherwise follow the [Upgrading your Node guide](https://www.gatsbyjs.org/docs/upgrading-node-js).